top of page

 Distribution Manager

 James Maine is our Distribution Manager.
 He is a food systems professional with a background in remote supply chain design and implementation, culinary arts, and sustainable tourism.
 James is dedicated to the ideology of food and food equity as a core building block for the foundation of community and culture.
 He is keen to contribute to the ongoing history and objectives of food evolution and security with the Kamloops Food Policy Council.
+James was hired in 2023 in order to implement our local food distribution system.

 Contact